RealClarkey/PNGImageBlur/README.md

 # PNG Image Box Blur with Pthreads
 This program applies a box blur filter to a PNG image using multithreading via the PThreads library.
 The blur is applied using a 3x3 kernel, averaging the RGB values of each pixel and its surrounding neighbours to produce a smooth output image.
 The workload is split evenly across multiple threads, which are specified at runtime.
+It was developed as part of a second-year module in *Numerical Methods and Concurrency*.

 # Features
 - Reads and decodes PNG images using the lodepng library.